Rob Dyrdek Net Worth

 Rob Dyrdek's Fantasy Factory takes place in a converted warehouse known as the Fantasy Factory.
 The Fantasy Factory features a large indoor skate plaza, a foam pit, Dyrdek's personal office, a "bat cave" parking garage, and basketball hoops in various places throughout the complex.
 Dyrdek opened his first SafeSpot SkateSpot during the course of the first season.
 Dyrdek made a movie entitled Street Dreams in 2009 and was also featured in the video games Skate and Skate 2.

-Through his production company Superjacket Productions he has produced Ridiculousness; as well as the CMT series The Dude Perfect Show, about the YouTube comedy troupe; Crashletes, and Jagger Eaton's Mega Life on Nickelodeon; and Snack-Off.
+Through his production company Superjacket Productions he has produced Ridiculousness, the CMT series The Dude Perfect Show (about the YouTube comedy troupe of the same name), Crashletes, Jagger Eaton's Mega Life on Nickelodeon, and Snack-Off.
 In 2017, Dyrdek produced and served as a judge for the talent show series Amazingness.